litestar-org/litestar/_sources/lib/usage/middleware/creating-middleware.rst.txt

    from typing import TYPE_CHECKING from time import time

-   from starlite import AbstractMiddleware, ScopeType from starlite.datastructures import MutableScopeHeaders
+   from starlite.enums import ScopeType from starlite.middleware import AbstractMiddleware from starlite.datastructures import MutableScopeHeaders